ABOUT OUR MULTI-GENERATION FARM

 ABOUT OUR PASTURING PRODUCTION SYSTEM

 The Iberian pig thrives in an outdoor environment.
 And for centuries that’s the way they’ve been raised in Spain, where they are prized for their acorn-fed cured ham and tasty, marbled meat.
 At Glendower Farms, our production occurs totally outdoors in cultivated pastures and woodland edges.
 Here our pigs can express all of their natural instincts.
-They explore, they root, they wallow, they nap, and they graze—a lot—on high quality seasonal forages like oats, rye grass, clover, and millet.
-While on pasture, our pigs are supplemented with a grower ration of protein supplement and non-GMO grains (like wheat).
-During the last 60 to 90 days, while still on pasture, the pigs get an energy rich finishing ration to enhance marbling and flavor.
+They explore, they root, they wallow, they nap, and they graze on herbs, forbes, and on high quality seasonal forages like oats, rye grass, clover, and millet.
+While on pasture, our pigs are supplemented with a grower ration of protein supplement and locally grown grains.
+During the last 60 to 90 days, the pigs get an energy rich finishing ration to enhance marbling and flavor.

 This outdoor growing system is both humane and environmentally friendly.
 It is a stark contrast to the confinement operations in which most modern pigs are grown.
 Furthermore, the pigs used in these factory-style systems have been bred to have lots of piglets (11 to 13 pigs per litter) and to grow fast, reaching slaughter weights in 7 to 8 months.
 Iberian pigs are the ultimate “slow food.”
 Sows usually wean 5 to 7 pigs per litter.
 The piglets are grown much slower on a restricted diet and typically reach slaughter weights in 12 to 15 months.
 It’s a slow and expensive way to raise pigs.
 But we think the end product is worth it.